LorenzoResurreccion/Disease-Predictor/README.md

 ![Example Architecture ](/Images/architecture.png)
 This is an example of what the architecture could look like.
 As I continue to develop the project it will likely change.
+1. Auth and associated database would likely be an OAuth provider instead of manually creating and running authentication service
+2. Orange Cylinders represent data stores (database, s3, etc.)
+3. Purple hexagons represent programs that alter/update data (maybe like a lambda function that is envoked on a schedule to periodically update the data/service)
+4. Green boxes represent microservices accessed using RESTful API endpoints

 ## Data
 The data sets were obtained from kaggle: